River Thames: Music

 The Water Music composed by George Frideric Handel premiered on 17 July 1717, when King George I requested a concert on the River Thames.
 The concert was performed for King George I on his barge and he is said to have enjoyed it so much that he ordered the 50 exhausted musicians to play the suites three times on the trip.

 The song 'Old Father Thames' was recorded by Peter Dawson at Abbey Road Studios in 1933 and by Gracie Fields five years later.
 Jessie Matthews sings "My river" in the 1938 film Sailing Along, and the tune is the centrepiece of a major dance number near the end of the film.

 The Sex Pistols played a concert on the Queen Elizabeth Riverboat on 7 June 1977, Queen Elizabeth II's Silver Jubilee year, while sailing down the river.

 The choral line "(I) (liaised) live by the river" in the song "London Calling" by the Clash refers to the River Thames.

 Two songs by the Kinks feature the Thames as the setting of the first song's title and, for the second song, arguably in its mention of 'the river': "Waterloo Sunset" is about a couple's meetings on Waterloo Bridge, London and starts: "Dirty old river, must you keep rolling, flowing into the night?" and continues "Terry meets Julie, Waterloo station" and "...but Terry and Julie cross over the river where they feel safe and sound...".
 "See My Friends" continually refers to the singer's friends "playing 'cross the river" instead of the girl who "just left".
 Furthermore, Ray Davies as a solo artist refers to the River Thames in his "London Song".

 Ewan MacColl's "Sweet Thames, Flow Softly", written in the early 1960s, is a tragic love ballad set on trip up the river (see Edmund Spenser's love poem's refrain above).
 Culture Club are travelling the River Thames in a riverboat in the video for "Karma Chameleon".
 English musician Imogen Heap wrote a song from the point of view of the River Thames entitled "You Know Where To Find Me".
 The song was released in 2012 on 18 October as the sixth single from her fourth album Sparks.

-Major flood events
+Major flood and drought events

 London flood of 1928

 The 1928 Thames flood was a disastrous flood of the River Thames that affected much of riverside London on 7 January 1928, as well as places further downriver.
 Fourteen people were drowned in London and thousands were made homeless when flood waters poured over the top of the Thames Embankment and part of the Chelsea Embankment collapsed.
 It was the last major flood to affect central London, and, particularly following the disastrous North Sea flood of 1953, helped lead to the implementation of new flood-control measures that culminated in the construction of the Thames Barrier in the 1970s.